 Delete a Tofino SA if you no longer need it in the current project.
+The Tofino SA in your Eaton Tofino Configurator project is a virtual representation of the physical Tofino SA device.
+Special keys are stored in both of these locations to enable communication between them.
+Deleting a Tofino SA from the project deletes its configuration data, including the special keys.
+This will block any future network communication between the Eaton Tofino Configurator and that Tofino SA device until a factory reset is performed on the Tofino SA device.
+The factory reset clears the second of the two keys and opens the door for a new Eaton Tofino Configurator/Tofino SA pairing to be established.

-reproboth Tofir spectifies Ithe Ithe of the Tofino SA in your MTL Tofino Configurator project is a virtual esentation of the physical Tofino SA device.
-Special keys are stored in of these locations to enable communication between them.
-Deleting a no SA from the project deletes its configuration data, including the cial keys.
-This will block any future network communication between MTL Tofino Configurator and that Tofino SA device until a factory reset enformed on the Tofino SA device.
-The factory reset clears the second the two keys and opens the door for a new MTL Tofino Configurator/no SA pairing to be established. n the Project Explorer view, click the Tofino SA you want to delete.
-Click the Delete icon in the toolbar.
-N T When the Communications setting is "Network Only" or "Both USB and letwork", a message asks if you want to perform a factory reset on the ofino SA.
-Click "Yes".
-The MTL Tofino Configurator automatically esets the Tofino SA to the factory settings.
-When the Communications setting is "USB Only", you need to perform the actory reset manually.
-See "Factory Resetting Your Tofino SA". □ A message prompts you to confirm the deletion.
-Click "OK" to proceed.
+- In the Project Explorer view, click the Tofino SA you want to delete. - Click the Delete icon in the toolbar.